netinupur/international-alliance-network-analysis/README.md

-# Nupur Neti Projects

-## Social Network Analysis : International Defence Alliance Networks
+# Social Network Analysis : International Defence Alliance Networks

 Performed Community detection and Block modelling to identify roles of different states, used an ERGM to predict formation of further alliances between any two states